shangdibaozi/KBEngineForUnity/kbe/src/lib/python/Doc/library/urllib.parse.rst

    or query component, and :attr:`fragment` is set to the empty string in the return value.

-   The return value is actually an instance of a subclass of :class:`tuple`.
-This class has the following additional read-only convenience attributes:
+   The return value is a :term:`named tuple`, which means that its items can be accessed by index or as named attributes, which are:

    +------------------+-------+--------------------------+----------------------+
    | Attribute        | Index | Value                    | Value if not present |